f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 To perform a complete backup of the VELOS system, you must:

-•	Back up the configuration data at the chassis and at each chassis partition.
+•	Back up the configuration data at the system controller and at each chassis partition.
 •	Back up any deployed tenants using the tenants’ backup mechanism (i.e. a UCS).

 More detail is covered in the following solution article: